Electrostatic computations for statistical mechanics and random matrix applications: Electrostatic Potentials Due to Surface Charges

 Beginning with a linear response type relation (\ref{U17}) (generalised from $B_1$ to $\Omega$, which requires replacing the final factor $\log |zw|$ by $\log |\zeta(z) \zeta(w)|$), it was deduced in \cite{Ja95} (see also \cite{CPRV89}) that

+where the derivatives are evaluated at the surface.
 The simplest example is the case of the unit disk, when $(\xi,\eta) = (r,\theta) $.
 Substituting (\ref{U6}) for the Green function gives

 (here we have written the final expression for the case that the domain $B_1$ is generalised to $B_R$).

 For $\beta = 2$, a direct verification of (\ref{U24}) from the definition (\ref{U22}) has been given in \cite{CPR87}.
 Also, notice that for $R=1$, $\beta =2$ this is the same functional form as that implied by (\ref{U16}), and thus $1/2$ of that for the smoothed two-point correlation for Haar distributed unitary random matrices.
-The slow one on distance squared decay along the boundary contrast with the expected fast decay exhibited by the trunctional two-point correlation in the bulk.
+The slow, one on distance squared, decay along the boundary contrasts with the expected fast decay exhibited by the truncational two-point correlation in the bulk.
 For example, with $\beta =2$, the form of the latter in the thermodynamic limit is equal to $-\rho_{\rm b}^2 e^{-\pi \rho_{\rm b} |z_1 - z_2|^2}$ \cite{AJ81}.

 The analogue of (\ref{U24}) in the case of an ellipse is \cite{FJ96}